-2.4.3 Attic Floors, Insulation at Ceiling level
+2.4.4 Attic Floors - Insulation at Ceiling level

-The product is sprayed into the cavity formed by the ceiling joists and the attic lining board.
+The product is sprayed into the cavity formed by the ceiling joists and the attic floor (lining board).
 Care must be taken to ensure that ventilation is maintained at eaves level through the correct installation of an eaves tray.
-Provision must be made for adequate ventilation as outlined in TGD Part F of the Building Regulations 1997 - 2014.
+Provision must be made for adequate ventilation as outlined in TGD Part F of the Building Regulations 1997 - 2017.

 Attic hatches/trap door must be insulated such that they will have an equivalent thermal resistance to that of the upgraded ceiling.
-In order to limit moisture laden air entering the unheated loft space, every effort must be made to ensure an airtight seal is achieved when the attic hatch is closed.
+To limit moisture laden air entering the unheated loft space, every effort should be made to ensure an airtight seal is achieved when the attic hatch is closed.